albert-casha/Shopify_Intern_Challenge/README.md

 Question 2

-a.
-How many orders were shipped by Speedy Express in total?
+\bold{a.
+How many orders were shipped by Speedy Express in total?}

 Speedy Express shipped 54 orders.